mkopylec/charon-spring-boot-starter/README.md

         size:
             initial: 5 # Thread pool executor initial number of threads.
             maximum: 30 # Thread pool executor maximum number of threads.
+    hystrix:
+        enabled: false # Flag for enabling and disabling Hystrix circuit breaker.
+        thread-pool:
+            maximum-queue-size: 50 # Maximum queue capacity, when it is reached a rejection will occur.
+            core-size: 10 # Number of threads in the pool.
     mappings:
         -
             name: # Name of the mapping.